Chart Color Schemes

 Young has emerging levels of nearby infrastructure activity, ranking in the 32ndth percentile nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 12 projects that could impact the region.
-Notable ones are Burrangong Creek Bridge Duplication, Hill Street Subdivision Young, Thornhill Street Pavement Upgrades, and Young Stormwater Infrastructure Upgrades.
-The following list details those most likely to be relevant.
+AreaSearch identified 12 projects likely impacting the area.
+Key projects include Burrangong Creek Bridge Duplication, Hill Street Subdivision Young, Thornhill Street Pavement Upgrades, and Young Stormwater Infrastructure Upgrades.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.